martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 The `sdp_session_id` TLS extension carries the unique identifier that an endpoint selects.
-The value includes the `sess-id` field from the SDP that the endpoint generates when negotiating the session.
+The value includes the `sess-id` field from the SDP that the endpoint generated when negotiating the session.

 The `extension_data` for the `sdp_session_id` extension contains a SdpSessionId struct, described below using the syntax defined in {{!RFC5246}}: